Piano Performance (BM)

 - If the student has already completed 50% or more of the coursework required

 The instructor will determine the timeframe the student will have to complete the work, but it cannot be later than the last day of classes in the following term.
-If the student does not complete the outstanding work by the agreed date, the incomplete grade (I) automatically turns to an F.
+If the student does not complete the outstanding work by the agreed date, the incomplete grade (I) automatically turns to an F. Failing grades cannot be changed.
+Instructors should be mindful of deadlines when assigning Incompletes to graduating students, as students cannot get their degrees conferred with INCs on their record.
+The student’s advisor should be looped in on these conversations.

 Incomplete grades may result in failure to meet satisfactory academic progress by the Office of Financial Aid.
-Students need to submit a signed Incomplete Grade Agreement to their advisor when an Incomplete Grade is assigned.

 Independent Study